 Additionally, the IRS goes on to state that for those who need to file FBARs (Foreign Bank Account Reports), filing 6 years is sufficient and that that late filers who were not aware of the requirement will not be penalized for making quiet disclosures in this manner.

-This is a welcome development in what had been a very grey area for US expat tax filers – many of whom wished to be compliant, but had no clear guidance from the IRS itself.
+This is a welcome development in what was previously a very grey area for US expat tax filers – many of whom wished to be compliant, but had no clear guidance from the IRS itself.
 Many professional US tax preparers advised US expat clients to file either 6 years back taxes or just 1 year based on their own best interpretation of IRS rules.

-All of this is welcome news and goes a long way to convince Americans living abroad who may have been on the fence and feared the worst to become current with their US tax filing obligation.
+All of this is welcome news and goes a long way to convince Americans living abroad who may have been on the fence and feared the worst to catch up with their US tax filing obligations.
 Now there is a clear and reliable path forward, endorsed and clarified by the IRS itself, for American expatriates to bring themselves up to date without the worry of opening a Pandora’s box of unexpected outcomes or results.